-It’s important to keep the goal clear, concise and to the point.
-And most importantly EVERY member in the sports med team should know the goal verbatim.
+It’s important to keep the goal clear, concise, and to the point.
+And most importantly EVERY member of the sports med team should know the goal verbatim.

 Create a plan of action to achieve your goal.

-We then provided assessments for our athletes who were competing – personalised analysis of each athlete (their bio-mechanical strengths and weaknesses were recorded and made them aware of ways they could improve this).
+We then provided assessments for our athletes who were competing – personalized analysis of each athlete (their biomechanical strengths and weaknesses were recorded and made them aware of ways they could improve this).

 We then looked at all the teams that were representing Melbourne University and divided up the teams amongst the sports medicine staff.